tyconsulting/blog.tyang.github.io/_posts/2015-06-24-automating-opsmgr-part-1-introducing-opsmgrextended-powershell-sma-module.md

 <a href="http://blog.tyang.org/wp-content/uploads/2015/06/SNAGHTMLeb0d60c.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="SNAGHTMLeb0d60c" src="http://blog.tyang.org/wp-content/uploads/2015/06/SNAGHTMLeb0d60c_thumb.png" alt="SNAGHTMLeb0d60c" width="443" height="340" border="0" /></a>
 <h3>Getting Started</h3>
 I have written many sample runbooks for this module.
 Initially, my plan was to release these sample runbooks together with the module.
 Then I had a second thought, I think instead of releasing these samples now, I will make this a blog series and continue writing posts explaining how to use this module for different scenarios.
 I believe by doing so, it will help readers better understand the capability this module brings.
-I will name this series “Automating OpsMgr” and consider this is Part 1 of this series.
+I will name this series "Automating OpsMgr" and consider this is Part 1 of this series.
 <h3>System Requirements</h3>
 The minimum PowerShell version required for this module is 3.0.